cjerdonek/free-sampler/README.md

 This repository contains the source code for an open-source web application called "Quick Sampler" for transparently and efficiently choosing items at random from a collection.
+Quick Sampler can be used for things like selecting precincts at random for a post-election manual audit.

 The application does this by running the [SHA-256][sha-256] pseudo-random sampling algorithm described publicly by [Ronald L. Rivest][rivest] in 2011.
-You provide the number of items in the collection and a random seed, and Quick Sampler generates the items.
+You provide the number of items in the collection and a random seed, and Quick Sampler chooses the items.
 The output depends only on this information.

-Quick Sampler can be used for things like selecting precincts at random for a post-election manual audit.

 The repository is hosted on GitHub [here][quick-sampler-repo].
 To try the latest release, go [here][quick-sampler-app].
 For bug reports and feature requests, visit the [issue tracker][issue-tracker].